mirage/irmin/doc/irmin-pack/design/lower_layer.md

 ## Lower Layer

 The lower layer is the archive area for an unlimited history store.
-It stores the commit history that the GC process discared from the upper layer.
+It stores the commit history that the GC process discarded from the upper layer.

 ### On-Disk Layout